Vendor Data Security Policy

 3.1 Neither CONTRACTOR, nor any of its sub-processors, shall access, transfer, or process Protected Data outside of the country of origin without EXABEAM’s prior written approval.

-3.2 To the extent any processing of Protected Data by CONTRACTOR takes place in any country outside the EEA (except if in an Adequate Country), the parties agree that the standard contractual clauses (as set out in Schedule 1 of this Policy) will apply in respect of that processing and CONTRACTOR will comply with the obligations of the ‘data importer’ in the standard contractual clauses and EXABEAM will comply with the obligations of ‘data exporter’.
+3.2 To the extent any processing of Protected Data by CONTRACTOR takes place in any country outside the EEA (except if in an Adequate Country), the parties agree that the Standard Contractual Clauses will apply in respect of that processing and CONTRACTOR will comply with the obligations of the ‘data importer’ in the standard contractual clauses and EXABEAM will comply with the obligations of ‘data exporter’.
+CONTRACTOR shall process Personal Data provided in connection with the Subject Agreement solely on behalf of EXABEAM, and any such processing shall be subject to Module 3 of the SCCs.
+All notices to be provided by CONTRACTOR to the Controller(s), Data Subject(s), or Supervisory Authority under the SCCs shall be made promptly to EXABEAM, and EXABEAM agrees to notify the appropriate Controller(s), Data Subject(s) or Supervisory Authority on CONTRACTOR’s behalf.
+The parties agree the elections under Module 3 of the SCCs shall be as follows:

 3.3 If, in the performance of the Agreement, CONTRACTOR transfers any Protected Data to a sub-processor (which may include without limitation any affiliates of CONTRACTOR) and without prejudice to Section 7, where such sub-processor will process Protected Data outside the EEA, CONTRACTOR shall in advance of any such transfer ensure that a mechanism to achieve adequacy in respect of that processing is in place such as: (i) the requirement for CONTRACTOR to execute or procure that the third party execute on behalf of EXABEAM standard contractual clauses approved by the EU authorities under Data Protection Legislation and set out in Attachment 1; or (ii) the existence of any other specifically approved safeguard for data transfers (as recognized under the Data Protection Legislation) and/or a European Commission finding of adequacy.